In this tip:

 Tomatoes on the plants can get cracks even before they are ripe.

-When you add a little water to the tomato plant each day, there is less risk of cracks in the tomatoes.
+When you add a little water to the tomato plant each day (at dry weather), there is less risk of cracks in the tomatoes.
 Watering goes well when using a bucket and a small beaker.
 You better pour 1 small beaker of water at each plant daily.
 That’s better than adding a big amount of water once a week.

 E3) Dark spots on fruits, stems and leaves